vesper-framework/vesper/docs/javascript/controllers-and-args.md

 Best practice to structure your controllers - a single controller per model.

+To activate controller you must register it inside bootstrap file:
 Next, you must register controller and all query/mutation/subscription methods inside bootstrap file:

 ```javascript